caiannello/PugVDP/README.md

 **This is an animated gif showing how an image can by represented by various fonts in text mode:**

 <img src="https://github.com/caiannello/PugVDP/blob/main/media/torii_semigraphics_8x8_8x4_8x2_8x1_4x2.gif?raw=true" width="640" height="480" />

-### Importing new fonts

-`util/conv/` is the utility used to convert font images and palettes to C source for inclusion into the PugVDP sourcecode.

 ### Planned Features